ParkerMalone/Antbuster-Buster/README.md

 - **Windows Flash Player**
 - A **modified SWF file** of the game Antbuster.

+Not nessecary to run but I have also included my "Trained" model and its json log

 ## How It Works
 1. **Game Setup**:
    The program opens an instance of the Flash Player, loads the game, and moves the game window to the top-left corner of the screen (coordinates `0,0`).